Vyral/terrence-boykin/_posts/2022-10-11-get-ready-for-the-homebuying-process.md

 Our second panel will be all about finding that perfect house and going under contract.
 We'll have an agent talk to you about that process and an inspector who will provide insight about some of the things to look for when you are looking for that perfect home.&nbsp;

 Our third panel will have **a real estate agent who will walk you through the process** from going under contract up until the closing day.
-We'll have an attorney here to answer any questions you have about the legal side of the closing.
+We'll have an attorney to answer any questions you have about the legal side of the closing.
 We'll also have another lender on this panel to talk to you about the underwriting process, which is very important for the closing.

 Lastly, **we’ll have a person who sells home warranties** talk to you about the importance of having a home warranty to make sure everything runs the way it's supposed to in the house during your first year.

 I know that was a lot to take in.
 Trust me, this buyer seminar will be well worth your time.
-Again, it's November 5th at 10 a.m. in our office in Garner.
-There is a link to sign up below; don't worry, it's at no cost to you and there will be food provided.
-Please come out and visit us on November 5th for our buyer seminar.
+Again, it's November 5 at 10 a.m. in our office in Garner.
+Sign up by going to this link; don't worry, it's at no cost to you and there will be food provided.
 We’d love to help you\!